 - Make sure you have warm clothing and bedding to avoid needing the heater at night or use the propane heater only

-Solar Panels for your RV or Camper
+Solar Power Panels for your RV or Camper

-It’s so nice to see solar panels getting easier to use and more affordable to buy!
+It’s so nice to see solar systems getting easier to use and more affordable to buy!
 More and more, you see solar panel set-ups at campgrounds.
 People are buying these smaller kits and using them to charge their phones, laptops, and even their unit’s lighting.

-You’ll want to do some research into which system would be best for you and your needs, but a quick Amazon search shows these as one of the top rated best selling systems.
+You’ll want to do some research into which solar energy system would be best for you and your needs, but a quick Amazon search shows these as one of the top rated best selling systems.

 If you do decide that you’d like to be able to boondock frequently for extended periods of time, then solar panels might be one of the first big investments you might want to make.
 Instead of running a generator for your extra charging needs, these panels could do the same.